Piano Sonata No. 2 (Chopin): Reception and legacy

 Although the Piano Sonata No. 2 was quick to gain popularity among the public, it initially confused the critics, who found it lacked cohesion and unity, and remarked that Chopin could not quite handle sonata form.
 Most of the critical reviews written in the century following the work's publication were negative, although critics were still very complimentary about certain aspects of the sonata.
 The sonata, along with Chopin's two other mature sonatas, was performed very sporadically in Poland and other countries in Europe prior to 1900; however, the Marche funèbre by itself was performed often, both for piano and in transcriptions.
 It was not until the turn of the century that the sonatas were performed more often.
 Recent commentaries suggest that the notions that the work suffers from structural inferiority and that Chopin could not handle sonata form are slowly fading away, and it is now considered one of the greatest piano sonatas of the literature.
-The sonata now continues to regularly appear on concert programs and is frequently performed in classical music competitions, especially the Chopin International Piano Competition.
+The sonata now continues to regularly appear on concert programs and is frequently performed in classical music competitions, especially the International Chopin Piano Competition.

 The first major criticism, by Robert Schumann, appeared in 1841.
 Schumann was critical of the work.
 He described the sonata as "four of [his] maddest children under the same roof" and found the title "Sonata" capricious and slightly presumptuous.
 He also remarked that the Marche funèbre "has something repulsive" about it, and that "an adagio in its place, perhaps in D-flat, would have had a far more beautiful effect".
 In addition, the finale caused a stir among Schumann and other musicians.
 Schumann said that the movement "seems more like a mockery than any [sort of] music", and when Felix Mendelssohn was asked for an opinion of it, he commented, "Oh, I abhor it".
 James Huneker remarked that the four movements of the sonata "have no common life", and that the sonata "is not more a sonata than it is a sequence of ballades and scherzi."
 Despite these remarks, he called the last two movements "masterpieces" and wrote that the finale has "no parallel in piano music".
 Similarly, James Cuthbert Hadden wrote that "the four movements, regarded separately, are admirable, but taken together they have little thematic or other affinity," and also concurred with Schumann's description of the sonata as "four of his maddest children" bound together.
 Henry Bidou considered the work "not very coherent", and remarked that "Schumann has pointed out the defect in its composition".